-The total number of employees affected is 8.2 FTE at the four transport information centres.
-An additional two at the Morecambe Visitor Centre.
+The total number of employees affected is 6.5 at the four transport information centres.

 Question 2 - Engagement/Consultation

 How have you tried to involve people/groups that are potentially affected by your decision?
 Please describe what engagement has taken place, with whom and when.